MicrosoftDocs/edge-developer/microsoft-edge/visual-studio/index.md

 ---
 # Visual Studio

 Microsoft [Visual Studio][MicrosoftVisualstudioVs] is an integrated development environment \(IDE\).
 Use it to edit, debug, build, and publish your web apps.
-It is a feature-rich program that may be used for many aspects of your web development.
+It is a feature-rich program that can be used for many aspects of your web development.
 Over and above the standard editor and debugger that most IDEs provide, Visual Studio includes the following features to ease your development process.

-*   compilers
+*   Compilers
-*   code completion tools
+*   Code completion tools
-*   graphical designers
+*   Graphical designers
-*   many more
+*   Many more

 If you are not already using Visual Studio, navigate to [Download Visual Studio][MicrosoftVisualstudioDownloads] to download it.